 - Unless you plan to use everything the same day, transfer what you won’t use to scalded jar(s) while the sauce is still simmering, and put on a lid (one of those that says “click” when you press the top).
 Will keep extremely well in room temperature until next time you’re having pizza.

-- Or you can divide recipe by 4 and have enough for one large, or 3 medium pizzas.
+- Or you can multiply the recipe by 4 and can them in jars for later use.

 - We always keep a jar or three in reserve, in case of a fuck-that-shit day, or a heavy weather passage, so we can always have a gourmet dinner in the time it takes to boil some pasta.
 Just open a jar, tip it over the pasta, and you’re good 🙂